jeremycoder/nuxt-iam/README.md

 ## How it Works

 Nuxt IAM adds authentication and authorization components, pages, api routes, and logic to your Nuxt app allowing your app to have authentication and authorization logic.
-All the components, pages, api routes, and logic is 100% customizable so you can change things any way you want.
+All the components, pages, api routes, and logic are 100% customizable so you can change things any way you want.

 ## Getting Started